 Early next year, Wounded Warriors of Collier County plans to open the first transitional home for Veterans which will house 8 Veterans.
 Prior to our efforts, there were no “beds” in Collier County for homeless Veterans.
 Sadly, they have been relocated to surrounding counties.
 Tentative plans are to partner with the David Lawrence Center to manage and operate the house.
 Other programs and wrap-around services will be available for each Veteran predicated on their needs.

-Our first house will be named in honor of SPC Steven T. Hayes, US Army, 82 Airborne, and a combat Veteran of Afghanistan, who lived in Collier County, and lost his life due to PTSD/TBI, August 1, 2016.
+Our first house will be named in honor of SPC Steven T. Hayes, US Army, 82nd Airborne.
+Hayes was a combat Veteran who served in Afghanistan, a resident of Collier County and could have benefited from this type of transitional housing.
+Tragically, he lost his life at age 25 on August 1, 2016 due to PTSD/TBI.

 With this housing initiative, we can start to put an end to the cycle of homeless Veterans.
 We expect the house will become the pride of Collier County and all its citizens.